rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 Here's where your situation becomes urgent.

 You claimed manifestations prove component-possession.
 You claimed indestructible status derives from what you possess internally.

 But Paul says you possess nothing.
 Not autonomous will.
 Not autonomous achievement.
 Not autonomous existence.
 Not accountable ownership.
 You are the vessel.
 God is the treasure.
 The power is God's.

 Your manifestations don't prove security.
 They prove present operation.
 And present operation can cease.

 Now the diagnostic becomes unavoidable:

-**Which gatekeeper operates presently?**
+Which gatekeeper operates presently?

 Is it the Spirit of Christ, working your will, operating your work, sustaining the treasure in your fragile vessel, enabling cooperation with grace?
 Or is it wrath, having withdrawn the treasure, leaving you as empty clay---still appearing capable externally, but hollow inside?

 These three verses dissolve the certainty your experience seemed to provide.

 What proves which gatekeeper operates is one thing alone: whether the **present relationship** with God through Christ sustains.

-Not past experience ("I felt something real").
+Not past experience ("I felt something real").\
-Not component possession ("I'm irrevocably saved").
+Not component possession ("I'm irrevocably saved").\
-Not autonomy of conviction ("I know what happened to me").
+Not autonomy of conviction ("I know what happened to me").\
 Not present work ("I manifest spiritual gifts").

 But present covenant reality.
 Present Spirit-indwelling.
 Present obedience.
 Present perseverance.

 Examine your work.
 Not to prove you're secure, but to discern whether you're cooperating with grace presently.

-### Chapter Eight's Entry Point

-Pillar Three has collapsed.
+### The Stark Reality

 Manifestations don't prove security.
 Paul couldn't heal Trophimus.
 The Spirit distributes gifts sovereignly.
 Love matters more than power displays.
 Many prophesy in Christ's name yet remain unknown to him.

-And beneath all this lies the deepest demolition:
+And beneath all this lies the deepest realization:

 Your will isn't yours.
 Your work isn't yours.
 Your existence isn't yours.
 You are a fragile vessel.
 God is the treasure.
 The power belongs entirely to God.

 You possess nothing.

 Yet you are entirely accountable for everything.

 Not because you're safe, but because you have nowhere to hide.
 No component to protect.
 No autonomous status to defend.
 No past experience to shelter behind.

-Only the present question: **Which gatekeeper operates in you now?
-Which grace do you serve presently?**

-The pillars have fallen.

-Now we examine the doctrine they protected.
+The question has narrowed to this: **Is grace presently operating through your willing and working, or are you presently appropriating power while resisting grace\'s full operation?** Examine your work.
+That examination---honest or defensive---answers which gatekeeper operates now.

 ### The Epistemological Reversal Required